KostarevVI/rehab-device/README.md

 - Parkinson's disease;
 - vestibular disorders, etc.

-Gentle electrical impulsesmpulses of the tongue provide sensory information about the position of patient's head/body.
+Gentle electrical stimulation of the tongue provide sensory information about the position of patient's head/body.
 Impulses on the right side of the tongue mean patient is leaning to the right; impulses on the left side of the tongue mean patient is leaning to the left, etc. Brain uses this information to improve balance and posture systems.

 This prototype represents a variation of Neuro Stimulatig Device, based on American [BrainPort Balance Plus](https://www.wicab.com/brainport-balance-plus) (prev.
 PoNS) and Russian [NeuroPort](https://neyroport.ru/) (Нейропорт), except that one has 3x3 eletrode matrix (others have 143 electrodes in average).